 Blueberry Bagels Recipe

-- In a small bowl, mix 1 ¼ cup warm water and 2 tbsp sugar.
+- In a small bowl, mix 1 ¼ cup warm water and 2 tablespoon sugar.

 - Pour in 1 pack of yeast and allow to rest for 5 minutes and it gets foamy.